Nuclear spin coherence in superconducting Nb$_3$Sn: Abstract

 \section{Abstract}

 We have investigated the normal and superconducting states of the technologically important compound Nb$_3$Sn using $^{93}$Nb nuclear magnetic resonance.
 From spin-lattice relaxation we find strong suppression of the zero-temperature superconducting order parameter by magnetic field.
-We have identified an anomalously large electron-nuclear exchange interaction from spin-spin relaxation measurements, an order of magnitude beyond that of the dipole-dipole interaction, and thereby sensitive to vortex dynamics and vortex pinning.
+Additionally we have identified an anomalously large electron-nuclear exchange interaction from spin-spin relaxation measurements, an order of magnitude beyond that of the nuclear dipolar coupling.
+This RKKY interaction evolves from normal to superconducting states, becoming essentially Lorentzian in the low temperature limit.